-1. Connect the end of the power cord to the power inlet on the W20B.
+1. Connect the end of the power adapter's power cord to the power inlet on the E10.
+The E10 has a threaded connector which must be screwed firmly in place to prevent the power cable accidentally detaching.

-Figure 3.3.
-W20B Power Switch and Power Inlet Socket
+Figure 3.2.
+E10 Power Inlet Connector

-- 2. Plug the other end of the power cord into a grounded power outlet. - 3.
-Power is controlled by a rocker switch situated to the left of the power inlet socket.
-To switch on, depress the upper part of the switch so it moves to the On position. - 4.
-The W20B will boot up as soon as power is applied and cOS Core will start.
-The progress of the boot up can be seen on a CLI console connected to the local console port. - 5.
-After a brief period of time, cOS Core will be fully initialized and the W20B is then ready for configuration using a direct console connection or via the default management Ethernet interface.
+- 2. Plug the power adapter into a suitable AC power outlet.
+There is no On/Off switch so the unit will boot up as soon as power is applied. - 3.
+The E10 will boot up as soon as power is applied and cOS Core will start.
+The progress of the boot up can be seen on a CLI console connected to the local console port. - 4.
+After a brief period of time, cOS Core will be fully initialized and the E10 is then ready for configuration using a direct console connection or via the default management Ethernet interface.